wsghlby/learning-note/designing-data-intensive-applications.md

 - stream processing: send a message to another process, to be handled asynchronously
 - batch processing: periodically crunch a large amount of accumulated data

-This chapter is about exploring ways of thinking about reliability, scalability, and maintainability
+This chapter is about exploring ways of thinking about reliability, scalability, and maintainability.

 ## Reliability